777388/FriedRice/README.md

 First be sure to download dependencies, you'll need GOLANG https://go.dev/dl/, as well as www.github.com/lc/gau

-sudo apt install hellfire dnsutils
+sudo apt install hellfire dnsutils blessed

 Next I want you to create a rootservers.txt File, do not copy rootserver ips from other people as each is designated their own rootservers which contain virtual servers, just put in your home address